 In later phases of the project, it will become a hub for knowledge-sharing across Canada and internationally.

-The design and use of the centre will be developed collaboratively with those living in the area.
+he design and use of the centre will be developed collaboratively with those living in the area.
 It could, for example, be a focal point for the community to learn about the project.
 It could also become a destination that welcomes visitors from the region and beyond.
-Should the First Nation and Métis communities in the area desire, it could feature a learning area focused on how Aboriginal Traditional Knowledge is being applied to the project.
+Should the First Nation and Métis communities in the area desire, it could feature a learning area focused on how Indigenous Knowledge is being applied to the project.